-The community's local agency, DOVE, Inc., had reported the agency had received extra funding for rapid rehousing.
-The challenge is with some landlords.
-It is an issue to find landlords who are willing to rent to individuals who do not have income.
+The expiration of eviction and foreclosure moratoria put in place at the onset of the COVID-19 Pandemic puts many of Decatur's low-income residents at increased risk of homelessness or housing instability.
+To mitigate the impact of these expirations, the community's local agency, DOVE, Inc., had reported the agency had received extra funding for rapid rehousing.
+The challenge is with some landlords, as many landlords are unwilling to rent to individuals who lack income.
 The Rapid Rehousing program will allow the payment of rent up to 18 months.
 After the 18 months, the tenant must pay their own rent.
-Due to COVID and the current moratorium on eviction, landlords are reluctant to rent.
 Empowerment Opportunity Center (EOC) formerly DMCOC, another agency, continues to advocate and educate landlords.
 EOC tries to bring more landlords and more housing units into the Rapid Rehousing Program.